-In recent years, growing concerns have been raised about decisions made in private family law proceedings in England and Wales—particularly where children are removed from their primary carer.
+In recent years, serious concerns have emerged about decisions made in private family law proceedings in England and Wales, particularly where children are removed from their primary carer.
+A recurring pattern has been identified in cases involving allegations of domestic abuse or sexual abuse: protective parents, most often mothers, are accused of so‑called “parental alienation” and, in some cases, children are removed from their care as a result.

 - The Harm Panel Report (2020), commissioned by the Ministry of Justice, found that family courts often minimise or dismiss allegations of domestic abuse, while survivors risk being labelled as hostile or alienating.